bio-miga/MiGA-Docker/aws/using-miga-aws.md

 ## Long Running Projects

 MiGA-Web projects will continue to run after you close your browser.
 As long as you do not stop the instance, you can log back in with your browser using the same IP address.
-CLI projects, however, will terminate when you close your terminal or your connection to the internet is interupted.
+CLI projects, however, will terminate when you close your terminal or your connection to the internet is interrupted.
 This inconvenience can be overcome by using ```tmux```.
-It is good pracice to give the ```tmux``` session a name.
-For example create a ```tmux``` session named "my_session" by entering:
+It is good practice to give the ```tmux``` session a name.
+For example, create a ```tmux``` session named "my_session" by entering:

 ```
 tmux new -s my_session
 ```

 A green band will appear at the bottom of your terminal indicating you are in a ```tmux``` session.
 Enter commands to run your project and after it has started, enter Ctrl and b, release both keys and type d.
-This will take you out of the ```tmux``` session and you can close your teminal, turn off your computer and go home.
+This will take you out of the ```tmux``` session and you can close your terminal, turn off your computer and go home.
 As long as you do not stop the instance, you can resume the ```tmux``` session by logging back in from your terminal and entering:

 ```
 tmux attach-session -t my_session